Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Background

 \subsection{Spatial Dataflow Accelerators}

 Spatial dataflow accelerators~\cite{plasticine,aurochs,revet,riptide,onyx,gorgon} are programmable architectures with spatially distributed hardware resources.
 A typical SDA consists of an array of reconfigurable compute units and memory units that communicate via hardware FIFOs and a network-on-chip.
 Instead of executing a sequential instruction stream as in the von Neumann model, SDAs represent programs as dataflow graphs, where nodes denote operations and edges represent explicit data dependencies.
-Therefore, imperative abstractions also ultimately lower the code into a dataflow representation to match the hardware's execution model~\cite{sara,revet,spatial}.
 The nodes in a dataflow program graph are mapped to distributed compute and memory units, and the edges are mapped to hardware FIFOs and network-on-chip.
 The storage in SDAs is organized into multiple tiers, such as local PE storage, on-chip memory units, and off-chip memory.
-Most SDAs rely on the compiler or runtime to explicitly schedule when data is loaded from one tier of storage to another and when results are written back~\cite{spatial,hsu2025stardust}.
+Most SDAs rely on the compiler or runtime to explicitly orchestrate and schedule the data movement from one storage tier to another~\cite{spatial,hsu2025stardust}.